spring-projects/spring-integration/CONTRIBUTING.md

 git config --global alias.logg 'log --graph --pretty=oneline'
 ```

-This command, will provide the following output, which in this case shows a nice linear history:
+This command will provide the following output, which in this case shows a nice linear history:

 ```
 * c129a02e6c752b49bacd4a445092a44f66c2a1e9 GH-2721 Increase Timers on JDBC Delayer Tests